 When Barack Obama decided to run for state senator in Illinois in 1996, Michelle served as a disciplined campaign aide, canvassing signatures and throwing fundraising parties.
 Michelle Obama often had to juggle the demands of work and child-rearing alone after the births of daughters Malia (1998) and Sasha (2001), with her husband tending to business in the state capital of Springfield.

 Despite her difficulties, Michelle Obama was named executive director of community relations and external affairs for the University of Chicago Hospitals in 2002.
 After three years, Michelle was promoted to vice president and served on the University of Chicago Laboratory Schools and the Chicago Council on Global Affairs.
 Still, she eventually reduced her work hours and commitments to support Obama’s entry into the U.S. presidential race.
+Open the link to read the brief biography of Barack Obama.

 Tenure as First Lady